 @mfg52lada I have used a Jackery Bar to charge my G5 receiver, while wearing it.
 I have used a Jackery Bar to charge a smart watch…again, while wearing it (it has xDrip on it).

 My point is: you can wear a pump while charging it, if that becomes necessary.
 Buy yourself a Jackery Bar.
+Or one made by Anker, which I now prefer by a slight margin.

 I use an Anker power pack to recharge my pump.
 It fits in my pocket while charging and I can go about my daily activities rather than being tethered to the wall.
 Works great.